University of Malaya Medical Centre: The University Hospital, a brief introduction

-The term "Medical Centre" was first used in 1963 to refer to "the whole Medical Centre complex composed of the departments of the Faculty of Medicine, the Teaching Hospital and the ancillary services attached to them".
-That was the definition used in the Hospital Act XXII of 1965, Statute XXVIII (The University Hospital) of 1967 and Statute XXXVI (The University Hospital) of 1971.
-It was also used in Statute XV New Series (The University Hospital) of 1977 which was amended by Statute XX (NewSeries) consequent to the 1975 amendments (A295) to the Universities and University Colleges Act (A30) [or "UUCA].
+The term "Medical Centre" was first used in 1963 to refer to the whole UMMC complex, which included the departments of the Faculty of Medicine, the hospital itself and the ancillary services attached to them.
+This was the definition used in the Hospital Act XXII of 1965, Statute XXVIII (The University Hospital) of 1967 and Statute XXXVI (The University Hospital) of 1971.
+It was also used in Statute XV New Series (The University Hospital) of 1977 which was amended by Statute XX (New Series) consequent to the 1975 amendments (A295) to the Universities and University Colleges Act 1971 (or UUCA).

-Although the Faculty of Medicine was established by Statute in 1962, planning, design and construction of the entire Medical Centre project only began actively from 1 February 1963 when Dr. T.J.
+Although the Faculty of Medicine was established by statute in 1962, planning, design and construction of the entire Medical Centre project only began actively from 1 February 1963, when Dr. T.J.
 Danaraj assumed duty as the first Professor of Medicine and the Foundation Dean of Medicine.
-The first batch of Pre-Medical students were admitted in May 1963 and were taught in the Faculty of Science.
-Teaching of the Pre-Clinical Year began for the first time in May 1964 in the Faculty of Medicine premises.
-The Faculty was officially opened on 2 August 1965 by YAB Tun Abdul Razak bin Dato Hussien, The Deputy Prime Minister, who also laid the Foundation Stone of the University Hospital on the same day.
-The University Hospital admitted its first patients in March 1967.
-His Majesty the Yang Dipertuan Agung, Duli Yang Maha Mulia, Seri Paduka Baginda, Tuanku Ismail Nasarudin, Shah Ibni Alharmahum and Sultan Zainal Abidin opened the University Hospital (which was later officially known as the Universiti Malaya Medical Centre sometime in the 1990s) on 5 August 1968 when Dr. J.H.E.
-Griffiths, Professor Danaraj and Lim Chung Tat were officiated as the Vice-Chancellor, The Dean of Medicine and the Registrar respectively.
-Today, UMMC stands as a statutory body under The Ministry of Higher Education, Malaysia.
-The main objectives of UMMC are health services, learning and research, serving as the primary teaching hospital of the Faculty of Medicine, Universiti Malaya.
+The first batch of pre-medical students was admitted in May 1963 and were taught in the Faculty of Science.
+Teaching of the pre-clinical year began for the first time in May 1964 in the Faculty of Medicine premises.
+The faculty was officially opened on 2 August 1965 by then Deputy Prime Minister of Malaysia, Abdul Razak Hussein, who also laid the foundation stone of the university hospital on the same day.
+The hospital admitted its first patients in March 1967.
+The then King of Malaysia, Ismail Nasiruddin of Terengganu opened the University Hospital (which was later officially known as the Universiti Malaya Medical Centre sometime in the 1990s) on 5 August 1968.
+On this day, Dr. J.H.E.
+Griffiths, Professor Danaraj and Lim Chung Tat were also officiated as the Vice-Chancellor, The Dean of Medicine and the Registrar respectively.
+Today, UMMC stands as a statutory body under the Malaysian Ministry of Higher Education.
+The main objectives of UMMC are health services, learning and research, serving as the primary teaching hospital of the UM's Faculty of Medicine.